zlatko-ms/envarfiles/README.md

 SW_TAG=latest
 ```

-In order to create the variables in the github project env placeholder, all you have to do is the following :
+In order to create the github env variables from this file, simply use the action in it's simplest form :

 ```yaml
 uses: zlatko-ms/varfiletoenv@main